In addition to books, eBooks, site guides, magazines and park websites, a great place to get information are the various forums.

 In addition to these top-five African safari forums you could visit Trip advisor, Fodors and Lonely Planet forums for more information but we have found the five recommended Africa safari forums above to be more than adequate.

-And then of course you have the many photographic forums and LinkedIn groups, which are general forums and not specific to African photo-safaris.
+And then of course you have the many photographic forums and LinkedIn / Facebook groups, which are general forums and not specific to African photo-safaris.
+We also found there are few self-proclaimed 'experts' and trolls on these groups but you should just ignore or block them as they tend to be seeking attention!

 "Your time and money are valuable and the information in this book will help you save both." - Don Stilton, Florida, USA